Contribution of empires to Indian culture

 divisions under Makathara.
 Sanchi stone inscriptions describes

 about Pancha Mandali of Chandra Gupta II.
-In district level
+In district level a

 advisory group named adyaksha gave advise to vishaya pathis.
 Even